-All active projects are initially eligible to request additional funding to cover cost overruns.
-Eligibility may be lost as described in the "Funding Swaps" and "Quarterly Reporting" sections.
-Additional funding requests must be submitted during the annual application window; requests outside the normal application window are only accepted for the construction phase where bids are over budget.
+All active projects are initially eligible to request additional funding to cover cost overruns by may become ineligible as described in the "Funding Swaps" and "Quarterly Reporting" sections.
+Additional funding requests must be submitted during the annual application window; requests outside the normal application window are only accepted for the construction phase where construction costs are over budget.
 Changes to the project scope will not be accepted as a justification for additional funding.